New Orleans implodes damaged cranes on partially collapsed Hard Rock hotel

 After looming over the streets of New Orleans for over a week, two damaged cranes that leaned precariously over the remains of a partially collapsed hotel were brought down Sunday afternoon using a series of controlled explosions.

-Loud blasts reverberated quickly as the cranes fell.
-The first crane toppled down, landing upright on Rampart Street, while the other could be seen hanging over the side of the building.
+Loud blasts reverberated quickly, setting off massive clouds of dust as the cranes fell.
+The first crane toppled down, landing upright on Rampart Street, while the other could be seen dangling over Canal Street.

 Louisiana officials originally had planned to topple the cranes on Friday, before pushing the demolition to Saturday and then Sunday over crane stabilization issues and safety concerns.
 The Hard Rock Hotel, near the city's iconic French Quarter, was under construction when it partially collapsed on Oct.
 12, killing three workers and sending debris into the neighborhood below.